airalab/robonomics-grant-program/proposals/Logistics_Blockchain_Digital_Twin.md

 ## 4. Team :busts_in_silhouette:

-> In this section, you can describe your team and indicate your scientific and professional experience (scientific papers, blog posts, PhD thesis, GitHub repositories, links to projects’ sites and videos and any other information).

 * **Organization** (if applicable):
       **organization 1: Dymaxion OÜ
         * Legal address of organization.
 Liiva tn 32, 11615, Tallinn, Harju maakond, Registration code 12954070